 Softkeys are displayed at the bottom of the screen for operation and test program selection.
-The softkey functions are also assigned to hardkeys on the external keyboard so that the keyboard can also be used for selecting program routines.
+The softkey functions are also assigned to hardkeys on the external keyboard so that the keyboard can be used for selecting program routines.

-After the program has been started, the title page
+After the program has been started, the title page:

-Measurement of GSM and WCDMA Mobile Phones
+"Measurement of GSM Mobiles